Family Medicine located in New Braunfels, TX

-Playing sports is a perfect way to have a good time and get plenty of essential exercise, but sometimes being active can lead to injury.
-At Lonestar Medical in New Braunfels, Texas, sports injuries are treated with a comprehensive approach including chiropractic, physiotherapy, acupuncture, and taping to get you back in the game as soon as possible.
+Playing sports is a perfect way to have a good time and get plenty of essential activity, but sometimes being active can lead to injury.
+At Lonestar Medical in New Braunfels, Texas, sports injuries are treated with a comprehensive approach including chiropractic, therapeutic exercises, and sports taping to get you back in the game as soon as possible.

 Acute sports injuries happen all of a sudden, when a ligament ruptures, a muscle tears, or a joint dislocates as you play.
 Sports injuries can also develop slowly over time as a result of continual strain and repetitive stress on a part of your body.
 An example of this is golfer’s elbow or medial epicondylitis, in which the tendons at the top of your forearm suffer many tiny tears.
 Another common condition is back pain related to improper weight lifting or overloading the spine.
 When left untreated these can lead to conditions which can prevent you from playing the sport you love.

 What are the most common types of sports injuries?

 It’s possible to damage almost any part of your body when playing sports or engaging in vigorous physical activity.
 Some injuries are more common as popular sports involve making similar kinds of movements, such as twists, stretches, and tackles.